 Once you have defined your value, there are a set of step-by-step actions that you need to take to announce your arrival and start generating income.

 If you aren’t sure where to start, why not come along to one of our events?
-The Portfolio Collective is full of loads of diverse portfolio professionals who are more than happy to help you.
+The Portfolio Collective is full of smart, diverse portfolio professionals who are more than happy to help you.
 You can also join our Catapult Course to learn from the experts – to add structure and momentum to your portfolio career.

 Think this sounds like the right path for you?
 Come along to our monthly Get started event for new members to find out what a portfolio career could look like and how The Portfolio Collective can help you take those first steps towards professional success – and don’t forget to connect with our community!